This is a post about what you need about UK travel ETA in 2026.

 Who Needs to Apply for an ETA?

-Exemptions include
+Exemptions include:

-- British and Irish citizens;
+- British and Irish citizens

-- individuals with a valid UK visa and
+- individuals with a valid UK visa

 How to Apply for an ETA

 Applications can be submitted online or via the UK ETA app.
-The process involves providing personal and passport details, contact information, and answering security-related questions.
+The process involves providing personal and passport details, contact information and answering security-related questions.
 Applicants will also need to upload a passport photo and a recent photograph of themselves.

 Processing Time and Validity